Science of baby sleep

 How breast milk can impact the quality of your baby’s sleep—and yours

-Cradlewise and Lilu experts came together to help you learn more about the relationship between breastfeeding and sleep— yours and your baby’s.
+Cradlewise and Lilu experts came together to help you learn about breastfeeding side effects on sleep, your energy, and your baby’s sleep too.

 Can breast milk affect baby sleep?